First-Time Buyers

 3. Get pre-approved

-Talk to 2–3 lenders.
+Talk to 2–3 local lenders.
 Compare rates, programs, and how they communicate.
 Pre-approval typically takes a few business days and is essential before you start making offers in Denver.

 4. Tour homes and learn the market